taubman33/django-rest/readme.md

     return JsonResponse(artists_list, safe=False) # safe=False is needed if the first parameter is not a dictionary.
 ```

-This method of sending JSON responses is very similar to what we did in Express;
+This method of sending JSON responses is very similar to what we did in Express.
-however, there is a more expressive way of doing this using Django REST
+However, there is a more expressive way of doing this using Django REST
 Framework.

 ## Django REST Framework